pravinkdubey/automation_document/README.md

 ## Api
 This would contain the framework for API Automation using
-- HttpClient
+- HttpClient using Java & .Net
-- RestSharp
+- RestSharp using .NET
-- RestAssured
+- RestAssured using Java

 ## Web
 This would contain the framework for Web Automation using